-For Students Required to Pass End-of-Course Exams Who Entered Ninth Grade for the First Time on or after July 1, 2019:
+For Students Required to Pass End-of-Course Exams Who Entered Ninth Grade for the First Time on or after July 1, 2019

-- A) Students must take five end-of-course State Tests (or six if required by the Ohio Department of Education). - B) Only passage of the end-of-course tests for English language arts II and Algebra I shall be required for graduation.
-The school shall offer remedial support to any student who fails to attain a competency score on one or both of the Algebra I and English language arts II end-of-course examinations.
-Following the first administration of the exam, if a student fails to attain a competency score on one or both of the Algebra I and English language arts II end-of-course examinations that student must retake the respective examination at least once.
+- Students must take five end-of-course State Tests (or six if required by the Ohio Department of Education). - Only passage of the end-of-course tests for English language arts II and Algebra I shall be required for graduation.
+The school shall offer remedial support to any Student who fails to attain a competency score on one or both of the Algebra I and English language arts II end-of-course examinations.
+Following the first administration of the exam, if a Student fails to attain a competency score on one or both of the Algebra I and English language arts II end-of-course examinations.
+Following the first administration of the exam, if a Student fails to attain a competency score on one or both of the Algebra I and English language arts II end-of-course examinations that Student must retake the respective examination at least once.

-Diploma Seal Requirements for Students Entering Ninth Grade for the First Time on or after July 1, 2019.
+Diploma Seal Requirements for Students Entering Ninth Grade for the First Time on or after July 1, 2019

-Earn at least two of the state diploma seals, at least one (1) of which shall be a State-designed seal:
+Students must earn at least two diploma seals to graduate, and at least one (1) of which shall be a State-designed seal: State-Defined Diploma Seals:

-- a.
-State-designed Seal:

-- i.
-Biliteracy seal;
+- Biliteracy seal

-- ii.
-OhioMeansJobs-readiness seal;
+- OhioMeansJobs-readiness seal

-- iii.
-One of the following seals:

-- An industry-recognized credential seal;
+- An industry-recognized credential seal

-- A college-ready seal;
+- A college-ready seal

-- A military enlistment seal;
+- A military enlistment seal

-- A citizenship seal;
+- A citizenship seal

-- A science seal;
+- A science seal

-- An honors diploma seal; or
+- An honors diploma seal

-- A technology seal.
+- A technology seal

-- b.
-Local-designed Seal:

-- i.
-A community service seal;

-- ii.
-A student engagement seal; or

-- iii.
-Fine and performing arts seal.

-IDEA will work with students in grades 9th - 12th to complete 125 hours of community service and receive a college acceptance.
+IDEA will work with Students in grades 9th - 12th to complete 125 hours of community service and receive a college acceptance.